Current application processing times

 A large passenger service vehicle has more than 12 seats.

 To drive a large passenger service vehicle you need:

 You don't need to have an ID card to drive large passenger service vehicles.

-The public need to know they are safe when using a passenger service.
-The Transport Agency checks the background of anyone applying to be endorsed to carry passengers, including criminal history, traffic offences and medical health.
+To make sure people are safe when using a passenger service, Waka Kotahi checks the background of anyone applying for an endorsement to carry passengers, including criminal history, traffic offences, and medical health.

-* If you only drive a large passenger vehicle, the police check is done once every five years.
+1 If you only drive large passenger vehicles you only pay the vetting fee once every 5 years.